Skip to main content

 You only need to apply once per calendar year.
 You should apply for the benefit after your dependent has enrolled in courses in CAESAR for the first time that calendar year.
 Tv.
 Note: for applications submitted for Winter term, the discount will not appear on your bill until the December invoice.

 Note, the application is approved for a calendar year, not academic year.
-So if your dependent start sclasses in September (Fall term) and you apply for benefits at that time, that application is only good for courses that begin before 12/31 of that year.
+So if your dependent start classes in September (Fall term) and you apply for benefits at that time, that application is only good for courses that begin before 12/31 of that year.
 If they continue to take courses in the following year, you will need to apply for that calendar year.

 How is the Dependent Reduced Tuition Benefit paid?